 We are required to make additional prepayments if: (i) we generate excess cash flows, as defined, at specified percentages that decline if certain net leverage ratios are achieved; or (ii) we receive cash proceeds from certain types of asset sales or debt issuances.
 No additional required prepayments have become due since the inception of the credit facilities.
 We may also prepay the term loans at our option.

-In 2021 and 2020, we made optional prepayments of \$190.0 million and \$76.4 million, respectively, of Euro term loans and \$312.7 million and \$123.7 million, respectively, of U.S. dollar term loans.
-In connection with the 2021 and 2020 optional prepayments, we recorded losses on extinguishment of debt of \$12.4 million and \$5.7 million, respectively, for the proportional write-off of the related unamortized deferred financing costs.
+In 2022 and 2021, we made optional prepayments of \$124.0 million and \$190.0 million, respectively, of Euro term loans and \$782.4 million and \$312.7 million, respectively, of U.S. dollar term loans.
+In connection with the 2022 and 2021 prepayments, we recorded losses on extinguishment of debt of \$12.5 million and \$12.4 million, respectively, for the proportional write-off of the related unamortized deferred financing costs.

 The senior secured credit facilities contain certain other customary covenants, including a financial covenant.
 That covenant becomes applicable in periods when we have drawn more than 35% of our revolving credit facility.
 When applicable, we may not have total borrowings in excess of a pro forma net leverage ratio, as defined.
-This covenant was not applicable at December 31, 2021.
+This covenant was not applicable at December 31, 2022.